FireDiscordBot/docs/README.md

 One small downside of the i18n rewrite being deployed now is that I had to remove the owo "language" for now as I haven't had a chance to rework that yet.
 Any user/server that had been using owo will see it once it's readded, your configs haven't been changed.

-\*Unfortunately I cannot give the 50% for Fire Premium yet as I can only do that once the new website has been launched
+\*Unfortunately I cannot give the 50% for Fire+ yet as I can only do that once the new website has been launched

 ### Discord.JS Fork